Metastatic liver cancer is a cancer that has spread to the liver from elsewhere in the body.

 Metastatic liver cancer most commonly originates in the lungs, breasts, large intestine, pancreas, or stomach.
 Leukemia (a cancer of white blood cells) and lymphoma (a cancer of the lymph system), especially Hodgkin lymphoma, may involve the liver.
 Cancers spread to the liver because the liver filters most of the blood from the rest of the body, and when cancer cells break away from a primary cancer, they often enter and travel through the bloodstream.
 Sometimes the discovery of metastatic liver cancer is the first indication that a person has cancer.

 Often, the first symptoms are vague.
 They include weight loss, poor appetite, and sometimes fever.
 Typically, the liver is enlarged and hard.
 It may feel tender and often lumpy.
 Occasionally, the spleen is enlarged, especially if the cancer originated in the pancreas.
 At first, unless the cancer is blocking the bile ducts, the person has mild or no jaundice (a yellowish discoloration of the skin and the whites of the eyes).
-Later, the abdomen may become swollen (distended) with fluid (a condition called ascites—see Manifestations of Liver Disease: Ascites).
+Later, the abdomen may become swollen (distended) with fluid (a condition called ascites—see see Ascites).

 Doctors may suspect metastatic liver cancer in people who lose weight and have an enlarged liver or who have a cancer that tends to spread to the liver.
 However, doctors often have difficulty diagnosing the cancer until it is advanced.